ibakshay/github-actions-ci/README.md

 I'm not saying that GitHub Actions is the best CI/CD platform , I'd rather say it totally depends upon your requirements.
 However, I will just share a few advantages you will get If you are using GitHub Actions for CI/CD.

-- Fully integrated with GitHub which means no need to go to CI provider site to find my repo
+- Fully integrated with GitHub
 - Can respond to any GitHub Event
 - no need to set up a  webhook
 - no need to login to the CI/CD platform and enable the repository